-- 1. The loft floor is a non-loadbearing fragile surface. - 2.
-There are no safe roof access points from within the building. - 3.
-Avoid leaving tools in insecure external areas due to high levels of theft. - 4.
-Limited external parking The carpark can be very busy due the local youth club and community groups, which meet at the youth club site throughout the week.
+- 1. Access into the compound via coded padlocked gate. - 2.
+Onsite parking for approximately 6 x medium size vehicles. - 3.
+The loft floor is a non-loadbearing fragile surface. - 4.
+There are no safe roof access points from within the building. - 5.
+Avoid leaving tools in insecure external areas due to high levels of theft. - 6.
+Firing range contains Lead & unburnt propellant, appropriate PPE must be worn when working in this area. - 7.
+The Pipe Range has a deep pit at the target end.
+Target hatches are armour plated.
+Hatches are to be fully open before entering the pit.